Nudity: Japan

 The Tokugawa period in Japan (1603–1868) was defined by the social dominance of hereditary classes, with clothing a regulated marker of status and little nudity among the upper classes.
 However, working populations in both rural and urban areas often dressed only in fundoshi (similar to a loincloth), including women in hot weather and while nursing.
 Lacking baths in their homes, everyone frequented public bathhouses where they were unclothed together.
 This communal nudity might extend to other activities in rural villages.

 With the opening of Japan to European visitors in the Meiji era (1868–1912), the previously normal states of undress, and the custom of mixed public bathing, became an issue for leaders concerned with Japan's international reputation.
 A law was established with fines for those that violated the ban on undress.
 Although often ignored or circumvented, the law had the effect of sexualizing the naked body in situations that had not previously been erotic.

 Public bathing for purification as well as cleanliness is part of both Shintoism and Buddhism in Japan.
 Purification in the bath is not only for the body, but the heart or spirit (kokoro).
 Public baths (sentō) were once common, but became less so with the addition of bathtubs in homes.
 Sentō were mixed gender (konyoku) until the arrival of Western influences, but became segregated by gender in cities.
 Nudity is required at Japanese hot spring resorts (onsen).
 Some resorts continue to be mixed gender, but the number is declining as they cease to be supported by local communities.

 Korea

 In Korea, bathhouses are known as jjimjilbang.
 Such facilities may include mixed-sex sauna areas where clothing is worn, but bathing areas where nudity is required are gender segregated.

-Russia

-In Russia, communal banyas have been used for over a thousand years, serving both hygienic and social functions.
-Nudity and mixed sex usage was typical for much of this history.
-Bathing facilities in homes threatened the existence of public banyas, but social functions maintained their popularity.